 The Hamamatsu Festival celebrates the birth of children, and falls over the annual holiday Children’s Day (May 5th).
 There are two distinct parts to the festival.

-The Hamamatsu Matsuri has two distinct parts.
-The first, is a procession of floats that resemble small temples, each carrying musicians.
+The first is a procession of floats that resemble small temples, each carrying musicians.
 The processions happen in the early evening from 6:30pm on each of the 3 days of the festival.
 The second part of the festival is a huge kite flying festival with each neighbourhood competing with their own giant kite.
-The kite flying part of the festival happens from 10am on May 3rd.

 The Kansai Queer Film Festival (KQFF) screens a wide range of films on the themes of gender, sexuality and equality from both Japan and all over the world.
 Now in its 15th year, KQFF 2022 will be held in Kyoto […]

 The home of green tea in Japan, the small town holds a traditional tea-jar opening ceremony on the first Sunday in October each year.
 Located just between Kyoto and Nara, Uji has long been famous for producing high quality green […]

 Just the right thing to get you ready for the spookiest month of the year.
 The Hanazono Rugby Stadium will turn into a night you’ll never forget.
 You have been invited to the event “Hanazono Wakuwaku Rugby Stadium” but as […]

 The Paantu festival takes place on the Okinawa Prefecture island of Miyakojima in the far south of the archipelego.
 It was cancelled in 2021, so we can only hope 2022 goes ahead.
 What happens and when is it?
 The villagers […]